pivotal-sadubois/tanzu-demo-hub/README.md

 export TDH_HARBOR_ADMIN_PASSWORD=XXXXXXXXXXXX
 export PCF_PIVNET_TOKEN="XXXXXXXXXXXXXXXXXXXXXXXXXXX-r"  ## Pivnet APi Token (https://network.pivotal.io)
 ```
-Your TKG Management and Workload cluster should be integrated into Tanzu Observability automaticly on creation, therefor its required that you provide TO access credentials as well
+The integration of Tanzu Mission Control and Tanzu Observability requires you to have a VMware Cloud Account in the tanzu-emeo (Organization ID: fea0ee4b-bbf6-4444-b1d6-e493597d46a4) as a prerequsisits.
+The Workload Cluster created will automaticly integrated into Tanzu Observability (TO) after creation, therefor its required that you provide TO access credentials as well.
 ```
 #########################################################################################################################
 ################################################ TANZU OBSERVABILITY ####################################################